evpenguin/belly-button-challenge/README.md

 # Challenge 14 - Belly Button Biodiversity Dataset
-Build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogues the microbes that colonise human navels.
+Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogues the microbes that colonise human navels.

 ## Table of Contents